elenamanneh/pacmanProjects/README.md

 # UC Berkeley's Introduction to Artificial Intelligence Projects

-This repository containsimplementations for four key projects from the UC Berkeley's Introduction to Artificial Intelligence course.
+This repository contains implementations for four key projects from the UC Berkeley's Introduction to Artificial Intelligence course.
 Each project focuses on different aspects of AI, from search algorithms to multi-agent systems, reinforcement learning, and probabilistic tracking.

 ## Project 1: Search in Pacman